DaanHessen/earctl/README.md

 ## Usage

-1. Ensure the server is running (`earctl server --addr 0.0.0.0:8787`) and your earbuds are connected via the OS Bluetooth menu.
+1. Ensure the server is running (`earctl server`) and your earbuds are connected via the OS Bluetooth menu.
 2. Auto-connect from any terminal:
    ```sh
    earctl auto-connect --name "Nothing Ear"